-A company engaged in the manufacturing or processing of goods must apply for factory registration with the local county or city government where the factory is located.
-If the factory is located in a science and technology industrial park, science park, or agricultural biotechnology park, the company should apply for registration with the administrative office in charge of that zone or park.
+A company that is engaged in the manufacturing or processing of goods must apply for factory registration with the local county or city government where the factory is situated.
+If the factory is located in an export processing zone, science park, or agricultural biotechnology park, the company should apply for registration with the administrative agency in charge of that zone or park.